 "Cloud computing is not just the future of salesforce.com, it's the future of the computing

 industry," said Marc Benioff, chairman and CEO of salesforce.com.
-"Amazon Web Services has been a
+"Amazon Web Services has

-to companies everywhere."
+benefits to companies everywhere."

 "We're excited to use Force.com and Amazon Web Services together to run our business in the